 - When he is angry I try to distract him from what is causing him stress at the moment, perhaps with sounds or songs, words that relax him and make him think about something else.

-- I also like to give him a pillow or something he can hug so he can squeeze and take out his anger.
+- I also like to give him a pillow or something to hug, to squeeze and which helps him to take out his anger.

-- Then I like to ask her why she has bothered, this in a calm way always listening to her making her see that there is understanding on my part.
+- Then, I like to ask him the reason he has got upset all this in a calm way always listening to him and showing him that there is comprehension on my side.

-- I also like to take him in front of the mirror to make eye contact in a fun way, talk about his behavior, explaining the correct way to act in moments of annoyance.
+- I also like to take him in front of the mirror to make eye contact in a fun way to talk about his behavior, explaining him the proper way to act in moments of annoyance.

-I confess that at the beginning it was not easy to do it, but it has worked a lot for me, I hope that these simple tips will also work for you.
-Remember that it is better not to stress and get angry to have better results before the correction and thus avoid creating a tense environment at home, generating much more trust with the little ones.
+I admit that that at the beginning, it was not easy at all, but it has worked a lot for me.
+I hope that these simple tips will also work for you.
+Keep in mind that it is better not to get stressed nor angry to achieve better results in front of the correction and thus avoid creating a tense environment at home, generating much more trust with the little ones.